 Now that the paint has dried on this Cardinals trade, lets take a closer look under the hood of a deal that I like and have defended all night.
 As the stroke of midnight approaches, allow me to dive into the half full pool.

 I like this trade.
 I don’t love the trade.
-It’s hard to love a trade a day after you make it because the players involved have to arrive and make a little impact and you have to figure out what you have.
+It’s hard to love a trade a day after you make it, because the players involved have to arrive and make a little impact before you figure out what you have.
 However, I understand what the Cards did and support their move.
 It was a necessary trade.

 That isn’t the problem among Cardinal faithful.
 Most of Cards nation wanted him gone.
 They had a problem with the return.
 I will attempt to disagree here, and I will lay down my facts clearly.
 Lets look at the players.